bgillcode/covid19observer/README.md

 The scripts used in cron to automate the application are in the 'Scripts used (for report)'/ directory.
 Machine learning code is included in the Jupyter Notebooks titled 'Cases for Project - Forecasting (For report)' and 'Cases for Project - Regression (For report)', this has been provided for reference on how the models were built and tested and include the error scores for this proof of concept prototype application.

-A dump of the data is available for reference in the 'Database dump (For report)'/ directory), the forecasted data is available in the 'dump/placedata/forecasting_cases.bson' file.
+A dump of the currently available data is available for reference in the 'Database dump (For report)'/ directory), the forecasted data is available in the 'dump/placedata/forecasting_cases.bson' file.
 To restore the MongoDB database collections use mongorestore and point it to the database to restore.

-If any additional data or information needs to be explained please ask.

 ## How to install